cwood821/campground-finder/README.md

 - Users can register, log in and out

 ## Architecture
-The application implements a Model-View-Controller pattern, with route files approximating typical controller responsibilities.
+The application implements a Model-View-Controller pattern with route files approximating typical controller responsibilities.